OctopusDeploy/docs/docs/deploying-applications/variables/system-variables.md

 ### Output

-Output variables are collected during execution of a step and made available to subsequent steps using notation such as `Octopus.Action[Website].Output[WEBSVR01].Package.InstallationDirectoryPath`to refer to values base on the action and machine that produced them.
-See also [Output variables](/docs/home/deploying-applications/variables/output-variables.md).
+Output variables are collected during execution of a step and made available to subsequent steps using notation such asÂ `Octopus.Action[Website].Output[WEBSVR01].Package.InstallationDirectoryPath`to refer to values base on the action and machine that produced them.
+See alsoÂ [Output variables](/docs/home/deploying-applications/variables/output-variables.md).

 | Name | Example | Description |
 | --- | --- | --- |